DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 > Players who convince Bianca to reveal her true lycanthropic nature can convince her to share the following information about the werewolf den with a successful DC 20 Charisma (Intimidation) check:
 > * The pack is led by Kiril, her husband and a powerful werewolf, who seized power when the old leader stepped down.
 > * Prisoners are kept in Mother Night's shrine, which lies toward the rear of the cave.
-> * When the pack leaves to hunt, only Bianca and Skennis, the pack's old leader, remain behind.
+> * When the pack leaves to hunt, Bianca and Skennis, the pack's old leader, remain behind.
 (Bianca has little desire to see Kiril transformed following his deals with the "swamp witch" of Berez.)
 > * In addition, four werewolves also remain to guard the den, rotating their watch in pairs.
 (The four werewolves, Azianka, Davanka, Kobal, and Radovan are newly infected by Kiril and obey him slavishly.)
 > * Whilst all other werewolves will be on the hunt, about half a dozen wolves still remain at the den.
 >